freedomotic/fd-user-manual/docs/source/frontends/jfrontend.rst

 ****************************************
 Here you have two options.

 #.
 Add it from the toolbar: click on menu **Edit** -> **Objects Edit Mode** or press **F6**.
 Now you see the list of things you can add to your environment.
-Simply right click on it and choose "Add to environment".
+Simply right click on it and choose **Add to environment**.
 Press F6 again to come back to view mode.
 #.
 Clone an already existent thing on the map: select one, right click on it, go to **Properties** tab and press the **Create a Copy** button.

 A new thing of the same type will be created and placed in the left top corner of your environmnent.
 To know how to rename it and move read the next paragraph.

 How to customize the things icons
 *********************************
 Things icons are stored in *FREEDOMOTIC_FOLDER/data/resources*.
-If you want to edit a thing icon or create a completely new one firstly edit/create the png image used to represent the thing, and put it in the folder mentioned above.
+If you want to edit a thing icon or create a completely new one firstly edit/create the png image used to represent the thing and put it in the folder mentioned above.

 Then you have to associate your icon with the thing.
 To do so right click on a thing and go to **Representation** tab.
-Click on the **Change Image** button and select your custom image you put in the FREEDOMOTIC_FOLDER/data/resources folder.
+Click on the **Change Image** button and select your custom image you put in the *FREEDOMOTIC_FOLDER/data/resources* folder.

 Every thing behavior (on, off, etc...) can have a different icon to represent itself, so you have to repeat the operation for every representation you want to change.
-To change the current behavior of an object go to the "Control" tab and use the controls to switch it, then you can change its icon for this behavior as explaned above.
+To change the current behavior of an object go to the **Control** tab and use the controls to switch it, then you can change its icon for this behavior as explaned above.

 Connect things to real devices
 ******************************